nEdAy/Flutter-Toolkit/README.md

 <!-- Plugin description -->
 A plugin for Android Studio that speeds up your day-to-day flutter development.

-Flutter Build Runner Helper, to make it easier to execute build_runner commands.
+Flutter ToolKit(Flutter Build Runner Helper), to make it easier to execute build_runner commands.

 Adds the following build_runner commands to Android Studio: